All Episodes

 Because you tax an activity, you get less of it.

-People are going to be less inclined to uh to earn all kinds of money if over 50% of it is taken from them.
+People are going to be less inclined to earn all kinds of money if over 50% of it is taken from them.

-Uh and as such, I'll tell you something else gonna happen.
+And as such, I'll tell you something else is going to happen.

-This is gonna cause an economic slowdown, uh, which means that the revenue produced by economic activity is gonna go down as well.
+This is going to cause an economic slowdown, which means that the revenue produced by economic activity is going to go down.

 Just like they miscalculated these tax cuts and how much revenue they would produce, they produced twice as much revenue as they were forecast in the static way, particularly capital gains tax cut.

-And the pr this projection of $678 billion just happily assumes that people are just going to take it.
+And this projection of $678 billion just happily assumes that people are just going to take it.

 They'll find a way to avoid it, or there will be some other result from it.